 Maternity Leave & Childcare

 Currently an employer is legally required to offer 20 working days leave on full pay, 20 working days leave on half pay and 30 working days on no pay.
 For practical purposes this is treated by many businesses as the equivalent of 6 weeks at full pay, and 8 weeks at no pay.
-Maternity leave may generally be taken in whatever portions requested by the employee including both before and after the childbirth.
+Maternity leave may generally be taken in whatever portions requested by the employee, but six weeks of it must be taken after the birth of a child.
+Paternity leave is 5 days paid leave and 5 days unpaid leave.

 Cayman Islands Law also provides for adoption leave.
 A female employee who adopts a child under the age of three, is entitled to adoption leave of nine calendar weeks, of which 15 working days are on full pay.
 Adoption leave may be granted once in any 36 month period.